ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 If `--model` points to a quantized model, then the training will use QLoRA, otherwise it will use regular LoRA.

-By default, the adapter config and (full) weights are saved in `adapters/`.
+By default, the adapter config and learned weights are saved in `adapters/`.
 You can specify the output location with `--adapter-path`.

 You can resume fine-tuning with an existing adapter with `--resume-adapter-file <path_to_adapters.safetensors>`.